bSquaredweb/assignment-4_javascript_bellanca-brittany/README.md

 > I reviewed the list of deductions for this project and in the syllabus.

 ## Comments
 - I feel like we were missing a video from Richard?
 Like when this week's video started, he had code on his screen about arrays and objects that we had not watched.
+It was challenging to complete the first two branches without reviewing those topics.
 - I struggled with the final part of step 6 (Function with Parameter) and would have liked some sort of direct instruction on this topic.
 I could not find this in Richard's videos that were shared with us.
+Your explanation via email was helpful!
+Thanks!